screeley44/setupvm-dev/README.md

 # Additional Supported Functionality

+## GlusterFS Cluster Setup (RHEL only):

+- Prereqs:
+      - Run as root (sudo -s on AWS after logging in as ec2-user)
+      - passwordless ssh between master/heketi/heketi-client to each node
+          - generate public key on master gluster server  ```ssh-keygen -t rsa```
+          - on AWS copy /root/.ssh/id_rsa.pub into hosts /root/.ssh/authorized_keys file
+          - on non AWS ssh-copy-id -i /root/.ssh/id_rsa.pub root@server (you will get prompted for password)

+1.  scp the `setupvm.config` , `SetUpGFS.sh`, and `SetUpVM.sh` or clone this repo on the `master` GlusterFS node (pick a single node)

-1. GlusterFS cluster support - run the SetUpGFS.sh script from a single `master` node (only supported RHEL at the moment) with the following variables defined in `setupvm.config` (everything else in `setupvm.config` can be ignored)
+2. Edit the `setupvm.config` with the following variables defined in `setupvm.config` (everything else in `setupvm.config` can be ignored)
       - HOSTENV=rhel
       - RHNUSER=rhn-support-account
       - RHNPASS=rhn-password